-So let me give quick overviews of what can be found, where to find it, and then you can look for the information that may be most useful for your situation.
+So let me give a quick overview of what can be found, and where to find it, and then you can look for the information that may be most useful for your situation.

 AGAIN, I expressly state that much of the details below are pulled from these sites.

 NOTE ABOUT FEMA: